-Intertek coordinated with the ASPR fleet manager to identify the specific vehicles for data collection for inclusion in the study.
 The fleet manager assessed their wide range of vehicles and made selections of high-interest, representative vehicles based on vehicle missions and vehicle type/class.
 Selection also favored vehicles used at least twice a week.
 Because data loggers rely on the vehicle's battery power, non-use of the vehicle can result in the vehicle having a depleted battery.
-The nature of the support mission of these vehicles resulted in significant periods of inactivity and some cases of depleted batteries were reported.
-The eight vehicles selected had a support mission.
+Intertek received no reports of depleted batteries during the study at USCG HQ.
+Ten vehicles were selected, with all having a pool mission.